pankajchejara23/render_hosting/README.md

 # Dash application
-This repository contains source code for the post on how to successfully host on Render.
+This repository contains source code for the [post](https://pankajchejara23.github.io/posts/post-with-code/Hosting%20on%20Render.html) on how to successfully host on Render.

-Please refer to <link> for full description on the hosting process using Render's Free Tier service.
+Please refer to the post for full description on the hosting process using Render's Free Tier service.